Snoop Dogg Among Celebrities Who Want NBA To Change Logo To Kobe Bryant

-The sudden death of Kobe Bryant and eight others on Sunday shocked the world, and the reverberations of the tragedy are being felt throughout the NBA and the sports world.
+The sudden death of Kobe Bryant and eight others on Sunday shocked the globe, and the reverberations of the tragedy are being felt throughout the NBA and the sports world.
 On top of the countless tributes that have come pouring in on social media, a petition has been created to honor the Los Angeles Lakers legend.

 This petition — which was started on Change.org by a man going by the name Matt M. — looks to change the face of the NBA, aiming to replace the current NBA logo with a silhouette of the deceased basketball star.